 Students with sensory disabilities such as those who are blind, visually impaired, deaf, or hearing impaired often bring auxiliary aids and adaptive equipment to the classroom.
-Aids assist in gaining access to the classroom; however they do not ensure success.
+Aids assist in gaining access to the classroom; however, they do not ensure success.

 The classroom instructor is responsible for considering the needs of every student when teaching.
-The course focuses on different kinds of impairments, discusses the defining characteristics and specific needs of students and shares some researched based intervention and strategies to promote positive behaviour and help learners develop required skills.
+The course focuses on different kinds of impairments, discusses the defining characteristics and specific needs of students and shares some researched based interventions and strategies to promote positive behaviour and help learners develop required skills.

 This valuable course shows teachers how they can teach in a highly effective manner that will foster the independence of students with visual and hearing impairments in a mainstream classroom.

 There is a downloadable certificate once you pass the final test.

 Core skills: There are no formal entry requirements for this training course however candidate must have reading and writing skills in order to complete the course.

 Access to Internet using a laptop / pc / tablet using up to date Windows, Android or Apple operating systems.

 Would you like to read more about our Teaching Students with Sensory and Physical Impairments CPD course?
 Download our course brochure now!

 Units and Learning Outcomes